zh1peng/ENIGMA_data_curation_codes/bash_notes.md

 ### how to copy folders with centain patterns to new directory
 #### e.g., session 1 participants
+sometimes it may need to use `**/*ses-1*` other wise only contents of the folder instead of the parent folder are copied
 ```
 for d in **/*ses-1*/
 do